-The College Library is a vital part of the educational program at Walla Walla College.
+The College Library is a vital part of the education program at Walla Walla College.
 The building, completed in 1944, is convenient and well planned.
 Reading room accommodations, the open-shelf system, seminar and conference rooms, and a browsing room contribute to the study and enjoyment of books.
 A microfilm reader and a microcard reader make accessible microfilmed, scholarly material.
-The Library contains 74,943 bound volumes and 5,000 pamphlets.
+The Library contains over 83,000 bound volumes and over 23,000 pamphlets.
 An average of 2,500 volumes is accessioned annually.
-The Library receives 600 current periodicals regularly and also has a classified file of almost 1,500 mounted pictures.
+The Library receives 600 current periodicals regularly and also has a classified file of several thousand mounted pictures.
 All these materials are adequately catalogued by modern methods, and periodical indexes and other bibliographical aids are available.
-Resources in other libraries are available to students and faculty members through the Library's membership in the Pacific Northwest Bibliographic Center, which serves as a clearinghouse for interlibrary loans.
+Resources in other libraries are available to students and faculty members through the Library's membership in the Pacific Northwest Bibliographical Center, which serves as a clearinghouse for interlibrary loans.